 Metformin (Glucophage) was approved for use by the FDA in December 1994.
 Its primary advantage is that it does not increase the risk of hypoglycemia as sulfonylureas.
 Although equally effective in lowering blood sugar, it works by a different mechanism.
 Insulin levels are not affected, but the liver’s release of glucose into the blood is inhibited.
 Metformin may also have a favorable effect on cholesterol and triglycerides.
 It is usually well tolerated after some initial diarrhea and abdominal gas, but must be used with caution in those few individuals with medical conditions affecting the acid-base balance in the blood or heavy alcohol consumers.
 Metformin can be taken once or twice daily.

 As of 9 Apr 2013, the FAA released a new policy to allow AMEs to certify airmen with “prediabetes” if treated only with metformin.
 There are unique requirements and this policy is in flux.
 Currently, there is a 14 day observation period required for the medication for adequate ground testing, and the hemoglobin a1c% (or HbA1c) must be below 6.5% to be eligible.
+In Sep 2023 the FAA further extended use of Metformin under it’s CACI program for Weight Management and Polycystic Ovary Syndrome as well.
 We recommend you discuss this situation with an AMAS physician.
 Refer to our medication database for more information about specifically allowed medications and combinations.

 Acarbose – Precose